M.S. Admissions Frequently Asked Questions

 Stanford students who wish to add the Statistics graduate program must have completed their current Masters program and must apply as an EXTERNAL applicant.

 Stanford University does not accept transfer (graduate) students from other Universities.
-Whether you are a student in another graduate degree program at Stanford, or started a gradute program elsewhere, you are considered an external applicant and must apply through Graduate Admissions. https://gradadmissions.stanford.edu/
+Whether you are a student in another graduate degree program at Stanford, or started a gradute program elsewhere, you are considered an external applicant and are welcome to apply through Graduate Admissions. https://gradadmissions.stanford.edu/

-Units from a graduate program completed at other institutions may be transferred for those completing a doctoral degree at Stanford.
+Units from a graduate program completed at other institutions may be transferred to Stanford for those completing a doctoral degree at Stanford.

 Graduate credit from other institutions is not transferrable to any Masters program at Stanford.